DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### Which of the following is(are) correct about DeFi protocols?

 - [x]  Users can lend and borrow assets anonymously within DeFi protocols.
-- [x]  Interest rates vary for different assets in DeFi protocols.
+- [x]  DeFi's are transparent their core smart-contracts can be viewed and analzed by anyone.
 - [ ]  Majority of the interest that accrues goes to DeFi protocols.
 - [x]  Fees in DeFi are quite less as compared to TradFi and majority of the interest that accrues goes to lenders.